When you picture an orchid, you may think of a healthy, lush green plant with breathtakingly exquisite flowers that bloom rarely.

 Incorrect Soil Nutrition

-When you have potting soil that is too acidic or too alkaline, you will be messing with your orchid’s natural pH balance.
+When you have potting soil that is too acidic or alkaline, you will mess with your orchid’s natural pH balance.

 Frequently Asked Questions About Why My Orchid Leaves Turn Yellow

 It is not necessary to cut off yellowing leaves on an orchid.
 When an orchid experiences stress due to external factors or as part of its normal growth process, it may lose one or two leaves that will go yellow and die.
 This doesn’t mean the plant is dying.
 Instead, it is almost required for new growth to happen.
 Cutting off yellow orchid leaves is more an aesthetic choice than horticultural.
 Be sure to cut the leaf with a sharp blade that has been sterilized to prevent bacterial transmission and seal the cut to ensure your plant remains self-contained.